 The world, for the first time in 35 years, seemed a brighter place.
 Even now, 8 years on and two children later, my life is wildly different, but when I practice even for 5 or 10 minutes, I return to this place where everything feels peaceful.
 It’s this experience and knowing that the breath is a powerful trigger for self healing, that I feel profoundly driven to share this practice with as many people as possible.

 One of my many visions for Inspiration Space is to develop a programme for the next generation, to ensure children and teenagers learn the importance of healthy breathing patterns and to introduce them to the experience of Transformational Breath.
-To show them how they can connect to themselves on a healthier level, to teach them how to learn to deepen their awareness and let go of self judgement, before drugs and alcohol call them to experience something else.
-To make them realise how precious their feelings are and let them know that no matter how hard life is, which it often is for all of us, there is always time to connect with these omnipresent feelings of Love & Magic.
+To show them how they can connect to themselves on a healthier level, to teach them how to learn to deepen their awareness and let go of self judgement, before drugs, alcohol and other addictions call them to experience something else.
+To make them realise how precious their feelings are and let them know that no matter how hard life is, which it often is for all of us, there is always time to connect with these omnipresent feelings of calm and stillness.

 "I have always been delighted at the prospect of a new day, a fresh try, one more start, with perhaps a bit of magic waiting somewhere behind the morning."